Hometown: Pratapgrah, Uttar Pradesh

 - In 1926, he married his first wife, Shyama, at the age of 19.
 At that time Shyama was only 14 years old.
 However, only 10 years after their marriage, Shyama died after a long spell of TB in the year 1936.

-- He had translated Shakespeare’s Macbeth and Othello in the Hindi language.
+- He had translated Shakespeare’s Macbeth and Othello into the Hindi language.

 - In 1966, he was nominated to the Rajya Sabha.